On marginals and profiled posteriors for cosmological parameter estimation: Example Distributions

 Often the Rosenbrock function \cite{rosenbrock:automatic} is used to illustrate convergence properties of Markov chain Monte Carlo strategies (e.g.\ \cite{goodman:ensemble}).
 We use a similarly transformed Gaussian as our parameterisation of such a "banana-shaped" distribution \cite{wang:hamiltonian}.
 The posterior $p(\theta_1,\theta_2| \bfd)$ is now proportional to

 with $t=\theta_2 -\frac{b}{a^2} \theta_1^2 -b a^2$, the parameters $a,b\in\mathbb{R}$, and the correlation coefficient $\rho$.
 We calculate the marginal and the profiled posterior distributions as described for the example in section\,\ref{sec:veff-model}.
 In figure\,\ref{fig:banana-example} we show a slightly asymmetric distribution $p(\theta_1,\theta_2| \bfd)$ obtained by using the parameters $a=1.2$, $b=2$, and the correlation coefficient $\rho=0.9$.
 For $\theta_1$ the marginal distribution $p(\theta_1|\bfd)$ shows a bell shaped curve, matched by the profiled posterior $p_p(\theta_1|\bfd)$.
 For $\theta_2$ the marginal distribution $p(\theta_2|\bfd)$ is clearly skewed but the profiled posterior $p_p(\theta_2|\bfd)$ shows an even stronger skewing with a heavy tail for large $\theta_2$.
 This is also the direction where the credibility region of the Rosenbrock function is curved inward (concave).
 The difference between the profiled posterior and marginal posterior is not astonishing if one is looking at the profiling graph.
 The profiling graph $(\bft_{]2[}(\theta_2),\theta_2)$ is following only one "branch" in the posterior distribution, whereas the marginal posterior incorporates contributions from both branches.
+The Laplace approximation is almost perfect for the marginal posterior $p(\theta_1|\bfd)$.
+However for $\theta_2$ the Laplace approximation $p_L(\theta_2|\bfd)$ is missing the contribution from the second branch of the posterior and is therefore shifted and significantly tighter than the full marginal.
 We checked with the hybrid Rosenbrock function of Pagani et al.\,\cite{pagani:ndimensional} that also in higher dimensions the profiled posteriors differ from the marginal posterior distributions.